s-nakashita/bgmtest_nceprsm/README.md

 The resulting data will be contained in `rsm2rsm27_bgm/20220618{00,06}`.

-The sample data `rsm2rsm27_bgmtest` can be downloaded from [here](https://drive.google.com/file/d/1Ra7EZDzuDTjoqgfJjoPe169casO5zK4L/view?usp=sharing) to compare the results.

-If you run a simulation from these perturbed state, you can calculate the perturbation energy evolution using `run_calcte.sh`.
+If you run a simulation from these perturbed state, you can calculate the evolution of perturbation energy using `run_calcte.sh`.